VioletHarmon2002/weatherStationproject/docs/journal.md

 today i have created Php connections to my project, so i can use database i have created for my project. however, i am having a huge problem to put my images into my project. i am always having the mistake, which says that Error loading webview: Error: Could not register service worker: InvalidStateError: Failed to register a ServiceWorker: The document is in an invalid state.

 30.09.2024

 i have noticed a problem, realted to my gitlab project, that when i am pushing changes(photos), it is being updated in my gitlab folders, but not in my IoT - Students' Portfolio. however, i have managed do solve the problem i ahd yesterday with my error. today i was also soldering some of my details, How to Use I2C LCD with weMos.

 03.09.2024

-today i managed to fix the problem with my LCD screen, so ow i am having everything working moreover, i have managed to write the fist program and get an output for it
+Today i managed to fix the problem with my LCD screen, so now i am having everything working.
+Moreover, i have managed to write the fist program and get an output for it For my project, I have successfully set up an I2C LCD with the WeMos D1 Mini.
+I started by downloading the necessary libraries and writing an I2C scanner code to detect the LCD on the I2C bus.
+I connected the D1 pin to SCL and the D2 pin to SDA, using the Wire library to scan for devices on the I2C bus.
+After detecting the LCD at address 0x27, I was able to initialize it and display a custom message.
+By using the LiquidCrystal_I2C library, I initialized the display, enabled the backlight, and printed several lines of text to verify its operation.
+This setup will allow me to interact with the LCD easily and is a crucial part of my ongoing IoT project.

 ![Devices Table](docs/assets/IMG_57772.png)